appostroph/CheckButton/README.md

 ### Swift Package Manager

 You can add CheckButton as a dependency in your Swift Package Manager-enabled project.
 Follow these steps to integrate the package into your project:
-1. In Xcode, go to "File" -> "Add Packages...".
+1. In Xcode, go to "File" -> "Add Package Dependencies...".
 2. Enter the URL of this repository: [https://github.com/appostroph/CheckButton]
-3. Choose the desired version rule.
+3. Choose the desired dependency rule.
-4. Choose the target where you want to add the package.
+4. Click "Add Package".
-5. Click "Add Package".
+5. Wait till Xcode verify and fetch it for you.
-6. Wait till Xcode verify and fetch it for you.
+6. Choose the target where you want to add the package.
 7. Click "Add Package".

 ## Usage